Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 So far we've covered the basic information that every Privacy Policy should contain.
 Now we're going to look at some of the specific information required under the privacy laws of some major markets worldwide.

-If you have customers in the US, your main concern should be complying with that state privacy law of California, specifically the California Online Privacy Protection Act (CalOPPA).
+If you have customers in the U.S., your main concern should be complying with the privacy laws of the state of California, which are the strictest in the country.
+For example, one of California's privacy laws is the California Online Privacy Protection Act (CalOPPA).

 Under CalOPPA, your Privacy Policy must: